-If the Checker Framework strictly used semver.org's difinition, every release would be a new major version, and the current version string would be around version 100.0.0.
+If the Checker Framework strictly used semver.org's definition, every release would be a new major version, and the current version string would be past version 200.0.0.
 Always incrementing the major version number would not convey meaning to its users - for example, it would not indicate major new functionality or important behavior differences.